dev4press/debugpress/readme.txt

 Open the WordPress 'Settings' menu, there you will find 'DebugPress' panel.

 = How can I open Debugger popup? =
-If you have enabled debugger (for admin side and/or frontend), Debugger is activate via Bug button placed in the WordPress Toolbar or as a float button (depending on the settings).
+If you have enabled debugger (for admin side and/or frontend), Debugger is activated via Bug button placed in the WordPress Toolbar or as a float button (depending on the settings).

 = How can I enable WordPress Debug Mode? =
 To enable WordPress debug mode via `wp-config.php`, check out the article here: [WordPress Setup](https://debug.press/documentation/wordpress-setup/).

 == Changelog ==
+= 1.9 (2021.05.15) =
+* New: Tested with WordPress 6.0
+* Edit: Several minor updates and improvements
+* Edit: Kint Pretty Print Library 4.1.1
+* Fix: SOme layout issues with the tables

 = 1.8 (2021.09.30) =
 * New: requires WordPress 5.1 or newer
 * New: activation button indicator for number of stored object